 - Getting there: From the Piazzetta, walk the length of Via Longano, continuing along Via Sopramonte and finally Via Tiberio.
 It's an uphill walk and will take about 45 minutes.

-- Ticket price: €2; free for European Union citizens under 18 and over 65.
+- Ticket price: €2; free for European Union citizens under 18.
 Free entrance in the first Sunday of the month.